vinodkumarhs1962/skinspire_V2/app/core/db_operations/Database Core Modules README.md

 python scripts/manage_db.py reset-and-initialize
 ```

+## Schema Management Workflow

+The database management system now supports a hybrid approach to schema management:

+1. **Development Phase**:
+   - Modify model definitions in `app/models/`
+   - Use `sync-dev-schema` for immediate database updates
+   - Rapidly iterate on schema changes

+2. **Preparing for Testing/Production**:
+   - Run `detect-schema-changes` to see what's changed
+   - Use `prepare-migration` to create proper migration files
+   - Review migration files before committing

+3. **Testing and Production**:
+   - Apply migrations using existing migration commands
+   - Never use `sync-dev-schema` outside development

 ## Core Module Integration

 This CLI script integrates with the core database operation modules located in `app/core/db_operations/`.
 These modules implement the actual functionality, while the CLI script provides the user interface.